 The council assembled in solemn and formal state to try Stephen.
 There was great and general excitement in Jerusalem.
 The people had been stirred up by the members of the Hellenistic Synagogues (Acts 6:12).
 It is evident, from that vivid expression which is quoted from the accusers' mouths, that the meeting of the Sanhedrin took place in the close neighborhood of the Temple.
 Their ancient and solemn room of assembly was the hall Gazith, or the "Stone Chamber," partly within the Temple Court and partly without it.
 The president sat in the less sacred portion, and around him, in a semicircle, were the rest of the seventy judges.

 Before these judges Stephen was made to stand, confronted by his accusers.
 The eyes of all were fixed upon his countenance, which grew bright, as they gazed on it, with a supernatural radiance and serenity.
 In the beautiful Jewish expression of the Scripture, "They saw his face as it had been that of an angel."
 The judges, when they saw his glorified countenance, might have remembered the shining on the face of Moses, and trembled lest the voice of Stephen should be about to speak the will of Jehovah, like that of the great lawgiver.
-Instead of being occupied with the faded glories of the Second Temple, they might have recognized in the spectacle before them the Shechinah of the Christian soul, which is the living Sanctuary of God.
+They might have recognized in the spectacle before them the Shechinah of the Christian soul, which is the living Sanctuary of God.
 But the trial proceeded.

 The judicial question, to which the accused was required to plead, was put by the president, "Are these things so?"
 Stephen answered with a clear voice that was heard in the silent council-hall.
 He went through the history of the chosen people, proving his own deep faith in the sacredness of the Jewish economy, but suggesting, here and there, that spiritual interpretation of it which had always been the true one, and the truth of which was now to be made manifest to all.